Internet Safety For Business, Home.

 Apple, Google, Microsoft don't care about you, just your money, and how they can get their hands on it.

-During this hectic and heavily-trafficked time COVID19 time or heavy shopping times, there is a marked increase in the number of ads encouraging users to click on links.
-If you receive an enticing offer, do not click on the link.
+During heavy shopping times, there is a huge increase in the number of ads encouraging users to click on links.
+If you receive a great offer, do not click on the link.
 Instead, go directly to the company’s website to verify the offer is legitimate.

 Before making a purchase, read reviews to hear what others say about the merchant.
 Also, look for a physical location and any customer service information.
 It’s also a good idea to call the merchant to confirm that they are legitimate.
 Consider your payment options.
 Using a credit card is much better than using a debit card; there are more consumer protections for credit cards if something goes awry.
 Or, you can use a third-party payment service instead of your credit card.
 There are many services you can use to pay for purchases – like Google Pay, PayPal, Apple Pay without giving the merchant your credit card information directly.

 Be alert to the kinds of information being collected to complete your transaction.
 If the merchant is requesting more data than you feel comfortable sharing, cancel the transaction.
-You only need to fill out required fields at checkout and you should not save your payment information in your profile.
 If the account autosaves it after the purchase goes in and delete the stored payment details.

 Keep tabs on your bank and credit card statements.
 Be sure to continuously check your accounts for any unauthorised activity.
 Good record keeping goes hand-in-hand with managing your cybersecurity.
 Another tip for monitoring activity is to set up alerts so that if your credit card is used, you will receive an email or text message with the transaction details.